joelelmercarlson/mission/README.md

 # Mission Statement

-The Academy of Technology (AoT) is an international group of dedicated computing professionals who have a shared purpose and belief of making computing better for everyone.
+The Consultancy excersizes professional skills in collaboration with other exceptional practitioners to creatively solve difficult and engaging problems for our clients.
+Our engineers use their deep expertise and problem-solving skills to make the difference, by applying techniques in infrastructure and software design and architecture, using up to date and innovative methods

-# Vision Statement
+# Solving the Hardest Problems, Together

-To create a world where universal access to computing empowers every individual and organization to innovate, connect, and thrive.
-We envision a future where global collaboration and ethical technology ensure that the benefits of enterprise compute, cloud, and artificial intelligence are secure, sustainable, and equitably shared by all.
+The Consultancy where exceptional practitioners collaborate to creatively solve the most complex and engaging client challenges.
+We envision a future where our expertise in enterprise compute, cloud, and artificial intelligence transforms difficult problems into innovative, sustainable solutions—empowering organizations to thrive.
+By applying cutting-edge techniques in infrastructure, software design, and architecture, we ensure that every solution reflects our commitment to excellence, ethics, and impact.

 # Core Values
 ### Equity in Access
 We champion universal access to computing as a fundamental human right, ensuring technology benefits everyone regardless of geography or status.